kennethsilvere/smoothies/README.md

 # Smoothies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+## Setting up the smoothies app in your local machine

+Download the project zip file or clone it in your local directory.
+Unzip the file (if zip file downloaded), go in to the project directory using a terminal and run `npm install` to download all the dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+To run the application in your local mahine, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding